Mefitek/digital-electronics-1/labs/06-counter/priprava_6.md

 1. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of these push buttons, ie to which FPGA pins are connected and how.
 What logic/voltage value do the buttons generate when not pressed and what value when the buttons are pressed?
 Draw the schematic with push buttons.

-Dle schematu:
+Dle schématu:

 ![buttons schematic](images/buttons.png)

-Na pinech tlačítek je ve výchozím stavu LOw úroveň (GND) a při jejich zmáčknutí HIGH úroveň (VCC3V3).
+Na pinech tlačítek je ve výchozím stavu LOW úroveň (GND) a při jejich zmáčknutí HIGH úroveň (VCC3V3).

-Je zde 5 tlačítek s piny: BTNL, BTNR, BTNU, BTND, BTNC.
+5 tlačítek má piny: BTNL, BTNR, BTNU, BTND, BTNC.

-Pro ochranu proti zkratu jsou na tlačítkách připojeny rezistory.
+Pro ochranu proti zkratu jsou tlačítka zapojeny s rezistory.

 2. Calculate how many periods of clock signal with frequency of 100&nbsp;MHz contain time intervals 2&nbsp;ms, 4&nbsp;ms, 10&nbsp;ms, 250&nbsp;ms, 500&nbsp;ms, and 1&nbsp;s.
 Write values in decimal, binary, and hexadecimal forms.